Markkop/corvo-astral/README.md

 Most translations were translated from portuguese brazilian, so they can be a little bit off.
 If you notice any wrong translation, feel free to open a [Pull Request](https://github.com/Markkop/corvo-astral/pulls) fixing it.
-If you don't know how to use Github, send me a message on Twitter ([@HeyMarkKop](https://twitter.com/HeyMarkKop)) or Discord (Mark#9605).
+If you don't know how to use Github, join the bot's discord server: https://discord.gg/aX6j3gM8HC

-Wakfu data is gathered from Wakfu's [CDN](https://www.wakfu.com/en/forum/332-development/236779-json-data) and [Website](https://www.wakfu.com/en/mmorpg/) and [Method](https://builder.methodwakfu.com/builder/main)'s public API.
+Wakfu data is gathered from Wakfu's [CDN](https://www.wakfu.com/en/forum/332-development/236779-json-data), [Wakfu's Website](https://www.wakfu.com/en/mmorpg/) and [Method](https://builder.methodwakfu.com/builder/main)'s API.
-The [araknomecha-scrapper](https://github.com/Markkop/araknomecha-scrapper) project contains all the code used to scrap, extract and build items and recipes data.
-Both projects are still not integrated, so the files generated there are copy-pasted directly here.

-This project contains lots of tests to cover the code, so feel free to mess with it while running some test-watching command:
+This project contains tests to cover some of the code, so feel free to mess with it while running some test-watching command:

 ```bash
 npm run test -- --watch